Posted on February 24, 2022

 Better yet, we'll come to you!
 For a fee we'll pick up your hazardous waste, including batteries, through our Houseside Hazardous Waste program.

-Traditional alkaline (single use) batteries can be recycled for $1 per pound at our Bondurant location.
+Traditional alkaline (single use) batteries can be recycled for free at our Bondurant location.
 You can also throw alkaline batteries away in your normal trash.
-Keep an eye out for other stores or drop-off sites for alkaline batteries in the area.
+Check out our battery drop-off containers around the metro for an additional way to safely dispose of them!